YardRat0117/foxbox/README.md

 ## Features

-- Run tools via containers with a single command:
+- Run tools in containers with a single command
 - Auto-mount your current directory into the container
 - Supports Podman (Docker support coming later)